Sometimes emotions are layered one on the other like this graffiti paint.

-I sometimes find more than just one emotion in a stressful situation.
-For example, Line 1 of a recent Judge-Your-Neighbor Worksheet looked like this, “I am angry and sad with Dad because he didn’t download the photos.”
+I sometimes find more than one emotion in a stressful situation.
+For example, Line 1 of a Judge-Your-Neighbor Worksheet looked like this, “I am angry and sad with Dad because he didn’t download the photos.”

 That’s when I felt that mix of emotions: anger and sadness.
 Of course, I could write both of these emotions in my Line 1 statement as I did above.
 But I like to look a little closer.
 Here’s what I do when I experience more than one emotion in a situation.